ampache/ampache.org-api/content/versions/api-4.2/api-xml-methods.md

   0=contains, 1=does not contain, 2=starts with, 3=ends with
   4=is, 5=is not, 6=sounds like, 7=does not sound like
 * rule_1['name'] is depreciated.
 Instead of rule_1['name'] use rule_1['title'] (I have put a temp workaround into the search rules to alleviate this change for any existing apps)
-* Metadata Search is combined with text and numeric.
-Meaning that changes to text lists push the numeric fields down.

 ### Using advanced_search